mauron85/react-native-background-geolocation/README.md

 Stop background geolocation.

 ### isLocationEnabled(success, fail)
+Deprecated: This method is deprecated and will be removed in next major version.
+Use `checkStatus` as replacement.

 Platform: iOS, Android

 One time check for status of location services.
 In case of error, fail callback will be executed.